 1. What is NIDS and when did it start?

 The National Income Dynamics Study (NIDS) is the first national panel study in South Africa.
-The Southern Africa Labour and Development Research Unit (SALDRU) based in the School of Economics at the University of Cape Town is tasked with implementing this survey.
+Statistics South Africa now implements this survey.
+The Southern Africa Labour and Development Research Unit (SALDRU) based in the School of Economics at the University of Cape Town was tasked with implementing the first five iterations of the survey.
 The study began in 2008 with a nationally representative sample of over 28,000 individuals in approximately 7,300 households across the country.
 The survey continues to be repeated with these same household members every two years and examines the livelihoods of individuals and households over time.

 2. What makes NIDS different?